alexnathanson/solar-protocol/docs/developing.md

 Regenerates the website with the latest data.

-### 2. charge-controller service
+### 2. datalogger service

-The charge controller service periodically reads the charge controller and saves a log for the other scripts.
+The datalogger service periodically reads the charge controller and saves a log for the other scripts.
 In DEV mode, makes up fake data.

 ### 3. api service